iltommi/qdb-documentation/source/reference/wrpme_comparison.rst

     Specifies the protocol to use.

     Argument
         A string representing the name of the protocol to use.
-Only wrpme and memcached are currently supported.
+Supported values are local, memcached and wrpme.

     Default value
         wrpme